Case Studies

 Written by

 What is the main blocker inhibiting your app from becoming successful?
 Low user app engagement.
 This remains the primary reason behind killed apps, ending every product manager’s dream: to build a product that gets users hooked.
-TL;DR: In 2026, the threshold for survival is incredibly high; with a 71% average churn rate within 90 days, avoiding the graveyard requires a shift from broad acquisition to hyper-focused early-stage retention and solving a friction point within the first session.
+TL;DR: In 2026, the threshold for survival is incredibly high.
+With approximately 120,000 apps released monthly across major app stores, avoiding the graveyard requires a shift from broad acquisition to hyper-focused early-stage retention and solving a friction point within the first session.

 Unfortunately, the reality behind killed apps is that it’s harder than ever to captivate user attention.
-In 2025, global app downloads declined 2.7% year-over-year to 106.9 billion, signaling a market where users are more selective and less likely to experiment with new software.
-People are simply not actively using your products.
+In 2026, the global mobile application market reached $378 billion, indicating strong overall market growth despite individual app failures.
+However, this masks a critical reality: daily app downloads average roughly 860 million worldwide, with significant concentration among top performers.
+People are simply not actively using your products if they don't immediately see value.
 There are too many options out there, and if your user isn’t satisfied immediately, they won’t hesitate long before they leave your app for good.

 Graph showing app retention rates over time

-This graph illustrates the typical steep drop-off in user retention that leads to killed apps, highlighting the 2026 reality where 28% of users uninstall an app within just 30 days of the first download.
-In our experience, failing to bridge the gap between "first open" and "habitual use" is where most products lose their momentum.
+This graph illustrates the typical steep drop-off in user retention that leads to killed apps, highlighting the 2026 reality where a substantial percentage of users uninstall an app within just 30 days of the first download.
+In our experience, failing to bridge the gap between "first open" and "habitual use" is where most products lose their momentum, leading to app failures.

-In 2026, you need to differentiate more than ever to survive market contraction.
-Recent data from industry reports suggests that mobile game downloads specifically fell 8.6% YoY to 39.4 billion in 2025, proving that even high-engagement categories are at risk.
+In 2026, you need to differentiate more than ever to survive market consolidation.
+More tellingly, the Apple App Store saw 557,000 new apps in 2025, a 24% increase from the previous year, while Google Play experienced a 75% decline in monthly releases since 2022 due to aggressive removal of "low-utility" apps.
+This indicates that app failure (removal from stores) remains a significant phenomenon.
 To help you create a better vision for your product, we have analyzed the common patterns that lead to killed apps and why they failed.

 Here’s what you will learn more about: